 Memberships & AffiliationsU.S.
 Naval Academy Blue & Gold Officer

-Recognized as an "Illinois Rising Star" by Super Lawyers magazine (2013)
+Recognized as an "Illinois Rising Star" by Super Lawyers magazine (2013 and 2014)

 (It's All In A Parenthetical) An Analysis of the FSC Provisions As Applied in Microsoft v.
 Commissioner, 55 Tax Law.
 985 (Summer 2002)

 Registered Patent Agent - Patent Prosecution Firm (prosecution and opinion writing in various technology areas including medical devices, gas turbine engines, pumps and athletic shoes)